apisuomi/apisuomi-2.0/swagger/catalogue/README.md

 # Catalogue API

+## Content
+Catalogue contains public APIs from:
+* national service architecture (Finland)
+* national service architecture (Estonia) [future task, not discussed yet with Estonians]
+* apinf.io
+* 6Aika cities [future task, not discussed yet with 6Aika]

+## Specifications
 Machine readable API Spec (swagger 2.0) in swaggerhub and in this repository.

+## What can be done with this API
 With API key any user is able to:
 * read metadata from all APIs in catalogue (open and closed APIs)
 * add comment to any API